FerrisStorke/Tableau-Visualisations/README.md

 # Tableau_Visualisations
-My Tableau visualisations and dashboards are located in this repo.
-The README.md file contains a summary of each project.
+Below you will find a few Tableau Dashboards that I created using public datasets.
+Aach Workbook can be found within the "Workbook" directory in this repo.

+COVID-19 Cases and Infections in Germany